Balancing People, Planet and Profit

 Conclusion: The Future of Procurement Is Sustainable

 Sustainable procurement is not a trend; it’s the future of responsible business practices.
-By integrating sustainability into your procurement process, you can ensure long-term success for your organisation while contributing to a more sustainable world.
+We can already see this by looking at the steps taken by the EU: the new EU Supply Chain Law holds companies directly responsible for any environmental harm and human rights violations that occur along their value chain.
+Thus, by integrating sustainability into your procurement process, you can ensure long-term success for your organisation while contributing to a more sustainable world.

 Taking Action: